food-ai-engineering-lab/VBNC-Detection-JFP/README.md

 ### Single-cell segmentation (Proprietary USDA-ARS Code)

-The `bacterial_hmi` module is a locally developed tool for segmenting single bacterial cells from raw HMI data.
+The `bacterial_hmi` package is a locally developed tool for segmenting single bacterial cells from raw HMI data.
 This module, created in collaboration with USDA-ARS, is restricted to internal use and is not included in this repository.
 For methodological details, please refer to [this work](https://doi.org/10.1016/j.compag.2023.107802).

 Example visualized output: